-The vision for the charity is that in a world where English is a global language, the ESU equips young people with the skills and confidence to articulate their ideas and share them with others.
-Through our educational programmes and international opportunities, we help them discover their voice.
+The vision for the charity today is that in a world where English is a global language, the ESU equips young people with the skills and confidence to articulate their ideas and share them with others.
+We help them discover their voice.

 Our aims are:

-- We will ensure broad access to our programmes and projects across a range of geographical areas and with a particular focus on disadvantaged young people.
+- To ensure broad access to our programmes and projects across a range of geographical areas and with a particular focus on disadvantaged young people.

-- We will establish Discover Your Voice as the core programme of the ESU, ensuring that this and other elements of our educational provision mutually reinforce each other.
+- To establish Discover Your Voice as the core programme of the ESU, ensuring that this and other elements of our educational provision mutually reinforce each other.

-- We will develop ESU programmes/projects as sustainable long-term interventions, with measurable impact as a central tenet.
+- To develop ESU programmes/projects as sustainable long-term interventions, with measurable impact as a central tenet.

-- We will establish the ESU as a thought leader in speaking and listening in education.
+- To establish the ESU as a thought leader in speaking and listening in education.

-- We will establish the ESU as a brand which inspires and motivates young people to discover their voice.
+- To establish the ESU as a brand which inspires and motivates young people to discover their voice.